Minnesota Court Records

 The process of getting records expunged from Minnesota courts may involve the following steps:

-• Prepare: Find out the agencies that keep certain records and compile printouts of complete criminal case history.
-The individual must get and organize details of all arrests, charges and convictions from all related agencies.
+- Prepare: Find out the agencies that keep certain records and compile printouts of complete criminal case history.
+The individual is usually required to get and organize details of all arrests, charges and convictions from all related agencies.

-• Obtain Forms: Get a set of expungement forms for each of the criminal cases that the person needs to remove.
+- Obtain Forms: Get a set of expungement forms for each of the criminal cases that the person needs to remove.
 They may include notice of hearing and petition for expungement form, affidavit of service form, and order concerning sealing of records form.
-Forms will be available in the courthouse where an individual was charged (for a fee) or online at www.mncourts.gov/forms.
+Forms are usually available in the courthouse where an individual was charged (for a fee) or online at www.mncourts.gov/forms.

-• Complete forms: First fill out the notice of hearing and petition for expungement and the order concerning sealing of records forms, the third will be filled later.
+- Complete forms: First fill out the notice of hearing and petition for expungement and the order concerning sealing of records forms, the third will be filled later.
 Input the appropriate information for each Minnesota case.
-When required, persons must be sure to list all their criminal history and explain why they are asking for expungement.
+When required, applicants will be required to list all their criminal history and explain why they are asking for expungement.
 All details like names, dates, addresses, case numbers, etc should be as specific and accurate as possible.
-Hearing date on the petition form should be at least 63 days from when the papers will be mailed.
+The hearing date on the petition form should be at least 63 days from when the papers will be mailed.

-• Response: In the absence of a notice of objection, attend the hearing on set date.
+- Response: In the absence of a notice of objection, attend the hearing on the scheduled date.

 Note: Expungement is possible but not guaranteed; decision is made at the discretion of the judge.